BrianBehnke/BrianBehnke.github.io/_posts/2018-11-30-Project-Starting-Point.md

 While this site does not provide a full list of salaries for all players, it only gives a snapshot of the highest paid player at each position.
 This can be useful to see which positions we would expect to have the highest salaries.

-Also, knowing some information about the types of positions that are more likely to be involved in scoring points we see a higher values placed on those positions, Quarterback, Running Back, Wide Reveiver and Tight Ends.
+Also, knowing some information about the types of positions that are more likely to be involved in scoring points we see a higher values placed on those positions, quarterback, running back, wide reveiver and tight ends.
 It will be interesting to see which positions are undervalued and overvalued based strictly on scoring as this chart shows that many non-scoring positions still have high salaries.

 Since the data I am looking at is related to a sports theme, I found that there is an abundance of it out there.
 Not only is the information easy to find, it is also readily available in handy downloadable csv format.